Black-Beard-Sdk/TransformJsonToJson/README.md

 # TransformJsonToJson
-Manage configuration for transform a json source in json target
+Manage configuration for transform a json source in json target like xslt in XML.

+    enter code here